-Through our CM&C business, we process coal tar into a variety of products, including carbon pitch, creosote, naphthalene and phthalic anhydride, which are intermediate materials necessary in the production of aluminum, the pressure treatment of wood, the production of high-strength concrete, and the production of plasticizers and specialty chemicals, respectively.
+Through our CM&C business, we process coal tar into a variety of products, including carbon pitch, creosote, naphthalene and phthalic anhydride, which are intermediate materials necessary in the production of aluminum, the pressure treatment of wood and the production of carbon black, the production of high-strength concrete, and the production of plasticizers and specialty chemicals, respectively.
 Through our R&UP business, we believe that we are the largest supplier of railroad crossties to the North American railroads.
-Our other commercial wood treatment products include the provision of utility poles to the electric and telephone utility industries.
+Our other commercial wood treatment products include utility poles for the electric and telephone utility industries.
+We also provide rail joint bar products as well as various services to the railroad industry.

-Our CM&C business has entered into a number of strategic transactions during the last year to expand and focus on its core business related to coal tar distillation and derived products.
+Our CM&C business has entered into a number of strategic transactions during the last two years to expand and focus on its core business related to coal tar distillation and derived products.
 In March 2010, we completed the acquisition of Cindu Chemicals B.V., a coal tar distillation company located in the Netherlands.
 This company was subsequently renamed Koppers Netherlands B.V. ("Koppers Netherlands").
-The revenues from this facility from March 1 through December 31, 2010 amounted to approximately \$48 million.
 In October 2010 we also purchased the midwestern United States refined tar business of Stella Jones Inc. to increase our presence in this market.